-UEX has not proposed a drilling or geophysical exploration program for the Hidden Bay Project in 2017 at this time.
+UEX did not conduct a drilling or geophysical exploration program for the Hidden Bay Project in 2017.
 While UEX believes that the Hidden Bay Basement Targeting Program is one of the premier uranium exploration projects in the world today, due to the challenging conditions impacting the global resource industry, the Company focused the majority of its financial resources on the Christie Lake Project in 2017.

-During the first quarter, detailed evaluation of the Dwyer Lake and Wolf Lake areas as well as the remaining eleven basement targeting areas on the Project was undertaken and will continue into the second quarter.
-Drill core re-logging of higher priority target areas identified in the first half of 2017 will occur third quarter of 2017 with the objective of proposing exploration drilling on the Property in 2018.
+During the first and second quarter, detailed evaluation of the Dwyer Lake and Wolf Lake areas as well as the remaining eleven basement targeting areas on the Project was undertaken.
+Drill core re-logging of some of the higher priority target areas identified in the first half of 2017 was completed in September and as a result, a new high-priority area was identified along the West Rabbit Lake Fault and the south Wolf Lake area.
+The objective of the re-logging programs was to prioritize targets and develop an exploration proposal on the property for 2018.

-The 2015 Hidden Bay Assessment Report will be filed with the Government of Saskatchewan in 2017.
+The 2015 Hidden Bay Assessment Report was filed with the Government of Saskatchewan in July 2017.